Inside the Embryology Laboratory at Ovation Fertility San Antonio

-Our San Antonio IVF embryologists have years of experience performing complex IVF procedures.
-In addition to conventional insemination in a petri dish, we specialize in advanced services such as laser assisted hatching, intracytoplasmic sperm injection (ICSI), egg and embryo vitrification (ultra-rapid freezing), and embryo biopsy for genetic testing.
+Our San Antonio IVF lab’s embryologists have years of experience performing complex IVF procedures.
+In addition to conventional insemination in a petri dish, we specialize in advanced services such as laser-assisted hatching, intracytoplasmic sperm injection (ICSI), egg and embryo vitrification (ultra-rapid freezing), and embryo biopsy for genetic testing.
 Our embryologists focus on procedures that affect both male and female infertility, using the latest technologies, including time-lapse photography to assess embryonic development.

-The Home of San Antonio IVF
+The Home of Ovation Fertility San Antonio

 An Embryologist’s Role in IVF

 Once the eggs have been retrieved, they must be identified, removed from their surrounding cells, and placed into culture so that they can continue to mature in the laboratory.
-Approximately 5-6 hours after retrieval, several thousand moving sperm are either added to a droplet of culture media containing each egg (insemination), or – in cases where the sperm specimen is not of very good quality – a single sperm is actually injected directly into each egg by our embryologists using a tiny needle directed by robotically controlled instruments (ICSI).
+Approximately five to six hours after retrieval, several thousand moving sperm are either added to a droplet of culture media containing each egg (insemination), or – in cases where the sperm specimen is not of very good quality – a single sperm is actually injected directly into each egg by our embryologists using a tiny needle directed by robotically controlled instruments (ICSI).
 These eggs are then returned to their incubator for 18 hours of development, during which time fertilization hopefully occurs.